JaKooLit/NixOS-Hyprland/README.md

 - By default, all the packages are in `$HOME/NixOS-Hyprland`
 - Then edit `hosts/<your-hostname>/configs.nix` , `hosts/<your-hostname>/packages-fonts.nix` and/or `hosts/<your-hostname>/user.nix` depending on what you want.
 - The `config.nix` file is for system packages with options. ie `programs.hyprland.enable=true`
-- `$HOME/NixOS-Hyprland/modules/packages.nix` are where you add programs for all hosts globlally.
+- `$HOME/NixOS-Hyprland/modules/packages.nix` are where you add programs for all hosts globally.
 - The packages-fonts.nix file is for adding packagesa or fonts, for that specific host.
 Changes made to `user.nix` are only available to the current user.
 - Once you are finished editing, run: